renanchrist/simpleETL/README.md

 # simpleETL
-The simple ETL is an exercise to experiment some technologies, like Python, Kafka, Mongo, among others.
-The concept is get data from CSV and Rest API, transform and Load it in a MongoDB using virtualization on Docker.
+SimpleETL is an exercise designed to explore various technologies, such as Python, Kafka, Mongo, and others.
+The concept involves obtaining data from CSV files and REST APIs, transforming it, and loading it into a MongoDB using virtualization through Docker.